Exclusive-HK's Apple Daily to shut within days, says Jimmy Lai adviser

 Police have said dozens of Apple Daily articles were suspected of violating the national security law, the first case in which authorities have cited media articles as potentially violating the legislation.

-Simon said that based on his understanding from officers’ questioning of the executives, around 100 articles were under scrutiny.
+Simon and the source said their understanding was that about 100 articles were under scrutiny.

 “After all this is said and done, the business community is going to look up and recognise that a man’s company was gutted and stolen by a communist regime in Hong Kong,” he said.